seaspar/seaspar/README.md

 - 👋 Hi, I’m @seaspar
-- 👀 I’m interested in acoustics, in particular the soundscape which is determined by all the sounds we hear
+- 👀 I’m interested in acoustics, in particular the soundscape which is determined by all the sounds we hear.
-- 🌱 I’m currently a PhD researcher at the University of Galway, studying coastal soundscapes
+- 🌱 I’m currently a PhD researcher at the University of Galway, studying coastal soundscapes.
+I have just started the second year of my PhD.
+This Github repository is for the PH502 Scientific Programming Concepts module.
-- 💞️ I’m looking to collaborate on handling large data files including .wav audio files and .nc weather data files
+- 💞️ I’m looking to collaborate on handling large data files including .wav audio files and .nc weather data files.
 - 📫 My email is e.mckeown4@universityofgalway.ie
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am a student after working for 40 years in the field.